c-roberts/cs371-Music-Suggestion/README.md

 ### Data Collection
-The Data_Collection module in this repository provides the `getSongs()` function (`from Data_Collection.collect import getSongs` in a python file in the repo root) which can scrape and analyze new data from Music4Dance, and then cache this data for later use.
+The Data_Collection module in this repository provides the `getSongs()` function (usable in a python file in the repo root with `from Data_Collection.collect import getSongs`) which can scrape and analyze new data from Music4Dance, and then cache this data for later use.
 This function is used by `do_data_collection.py` to generate the `krf` song file.

 Running `do_data_collection.py` requires a few dependences managed by [`pipenv`](https://pipenv.pypa.io/en/latest/).
 First install `python3` and `pipenv`.
 Then run `pipenv install` in the repo root.
 This will configure the required